ebenezermakinde/RetailMicroservice/README.md

 ## GoLive Plan
 ### Checklist
-:ballot_box_with_check: Revise architecture, get rid of Single Points of Failure
+- Revise architecture, get rid of Single Points of Failure :ballot_box_with_check:
-:ballot_box_with_check: Ensure all stakeholders are happy with the propose architecture if not plan for revision and get a general consensus
+- Ensure all stakeholders are happy with the propose architecture if not plan for revision and get a general consensus :ballot_box_with_check:

 Additionally, you want your service to be highly available:

-:ballot_box_with_check: Deploy in multiple availability zones and regions(Traffic manager handles this), replicate data multiple times(Azure Cosmos DB handles this)
+- Deploy in multiple availability zones and regions(Traffic manager handles this), replicate data multiple times(Azure Cosmos DB handles this) :ballot_box_with_check:
-:ballot_box_with_check: Design with failure as a real scenario and add retriable logic with exponential backoff
+- Design with failure as a real scenario and add retriable logic with exponential backoff :ballot_box_with_check:
-:ballot_box_with_check: Ensure secure is considered
+- Ensure security is considered :ballot_box_with_check:
  - Hide in a private network the resources that don’t need to be publicly accessible.
  - Protect the resources that are exposed to public internet.

 #### Documentation
 :ballot_box_with_check: Ensure your documentation (README/Wiki entries), provide enough information about your app:

-what it does, provide enough context about the problems it solves,
+What it does, provide enough context about the problems it solves,
  - how to install it,
  - how tests are run,
  - Usage (--help output for binaries with available flags).